 Made of 83% Merino Wool, 12% Nylon, 5% Spandex, this pair of comfortable women’s travel underwear provides semi-full coverage and a good, stretchy fit.

 Merino wool is naturally quick-drying, wicking, and antimicrobial.
 Its fibers perform better in these aspects than synthetic coating, and will be great for odor control.
 The garment dries under 3 hours, so you can just bring two pairs to your trip and just keep throwing them in the wash.
 The synthetic blend of this garment makes it more durable and not too delicate, which means it will withstand several washes without sagging.

 In terms of comfort, the Icebreaker Merino does not disappoint.
 The side seams are moved forward for comfort and won’t dig into the hip.
 The seams at the waist and leg holes are hemmed with comfortable fabric to avoid chaffing.

 Unfortunately, the sizing is not very versatile.
 If you’re on the heavier side, or if your backside is a bit more plump, the semi-full coverage doesn’t really apply.
 It tends to bunch up or roll down for women with fuller bottoms.
-This also tends to happen with more aggressive movement, so the Icebreaker is most ideal for casual travels.

 The Boody EcoWear Women’s Full Brief comes in a different cut and unique materials compared to other travel underwear.